nabsul/streaming/README.md

 # Minimal Streaming REST API Examples in NodeJS and C#

-This repo demos the basics of how to efficiently process large amounts of data without
+This repo demos the basics of how to efficiently process large amounts of data without loading everything into memory all at once.

 ## Prerequisites